twitter/twemoji/README.md

 ##### DOM parsing

-Differently from `string` parsing, if the first argument is a `HTMLElement` generated image tags will replace emoji that are **inside `#text` node only** without compromising surrounding nodes or listeners, and avoiding completely the usage of `innerHTML`.
+In contrast to `string` parsing, if the first argument is an `HTMLElement`, generated image tags will replace emoji that are **inside `#text` nodes only** without compromising surrounding nodes or listeners, and completely avoiding the usage of `innerHTML`.

-If security is a major concern, this parsing can be considered the safest option but with a slightly penalized performance gap due to DOM operations that are inevitably *costly* compared to basic strings.
+If security is a major concern, this parsing can be considered the safest option but with a slight performance penalty due to DOM operations that are inevitably *costly*.

 ```js
 var div = document.createElement('div');